 Nonsurgical treatment does not always improve symptoms.
 Surgery to remove the thickened tissue is successful in about 85% of cases.

-Morton's neuroma can make walking difficult.
-Persons with this foot condition may also have trouble performing activities that put pressure on the foot, such as pressing the gas pedal of an automobile.
+Morton neuroma can make walking difficult.
+Persons with this foot condition may also have trouble with activities that put pressure on the foot, such as pressing the gas pedal while driving.
 It may hurt to wear certain types of shoes, such as high-heels.

 Call your health care provider if you have persistent pain or tingling in your foot or toe area.

 McGee DL.
 Podiatric procedures.
 In: Roberts JR, Hedges JR, eds.Clinical Procedures in Emergency Medicine

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial Team.